gorban/bash_mcp/README.md

    1. Open command palette, search for "MCP: Add Server...".
    2. Select "Command (stdio)".
    3. Select the full path to bash_mcp.sh.
+3. For Visual Studio:
+   1. Click to open top menu "View" dropdown, and click "GitHub Copilot Chat".
+   2. In the "GitHub Copilot Chat" pane, in the bottom prompt box, click the wrenches icon.
+   3. In the "Select tools" modal popup, in the top-right, click the "+" button.
+   4. In the "Configure MCP server" window, fill in:
+      1. Destination: ensure `Global ...` is selected (default)
+      2. Server ID: enter `team`
+      3. Type: ensure `stdio` is selected (default)
+      4. Command (with optional arguments): enter
+         ```sh
+         "C:\Program Files\Git\bin\bash.exe" "/full/path/to/bash_mcp.sh"
+         ```
+         **Example:** conversion of a Windows-style path `C:\Users\MyName\bash_mcp\bash_mcp.sh` to a MinGW directory-style: `/c/Users/MyName/bash_mcp/bash_mcp.sh`
+      5. Click `Save`.

 Ensure the `"servers"` JSON array contains an entry like:
 ```json